ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 ### Estimating your expected usage and costs
 {: #backup-cost-estimator-ui}

 Use the cost estimator to see what your backups might cost based on the rate of expected change in your {{site.data.keyword.block_storage_is_short}} volumes.

+The cost estimator only calculates standard backup storage capacity charges.
+It does not include flat hourly rate charges for active Fast Restore clones or cross-regional remote copies.
+{: note}

 1. After you create your backup policy and plan, on the side panel of the Backup summary, click **Add to estimate**.